Sowing and planting

 Harden off plants raised from seed and cuttings by leaving them outside for gradually increasing periods of time.
 Start with only the warmest part of the day, and build up to overnight exposure.
 Doing this for 10-14 days before planting them outdoors permanently (whenever the risk of frost has passed), will reduce any check to their growth while establishing in their final position.

-Thin out direct sowings of hardy annuals and vegetables such as radishes (left).
+Thin out direct sowings of hardy annuals and vegetables such as radishes (right).
 This is best done in two or three stages at fortnightly intervals.
 Final spacing should be between 10-20cm (4-8in), using the upper limit for tall or spreading plants, and the lower limit for smaller plants.
 Prick out indoor sowings when they are large enough to handle without damage.

 Hoe borders to prevent annual and perennial weeds from spreading and seeding themselves.